Rasa-healthbot/healthbot/Progess.md

   Discussed about completion of FORMS from RASA Documentation.
   It was decided, that forms be completed by 25/06/21 along with its documentation on GitHub.
-  Half documentation completed till now by Pragya, rest to be completed by Manya and Akansha by tom on which they have already been working for 2 days.
+  Half documentation completed till now by Pragya, rest to be completed by Manya and Akansha by tommorrow on which they have already been working for 2 days.
   Coding to be started by Saturday.